kgiannis/go_goroutines_example/README.md

 # GoRoutines example with timings
-In this example I am demonstrating the usage of GoRoutines As you can see with the recorded timings, more than one CPU core is used here.
+In this example I am demonstrating the usage of GoRoutines. <br/>
+As you can see with the recorded timings, more than one CPU core is used here.

 ## Program execution